Cost of Pleading Guilty

 - You may be asked to take an on-road test.
 If you pass, then two points will be taken off your record.
 If you fail, then your license will be suspended until you’re able to pass the test.

 You will have to go for a PennDOT hearing after the third (or more) time(s) you get six points on your record.
-The hearing officer might suspend your license for 30 days, and PennDOT won’t remove any point from your record.
+The hearing officer might suspend your license for 30 days, and PennDOT won’t remove any points from your record.
 But if you fail to appear, then your license will be suspended automatically until you do.

 If you are 18 or under and have six or more points on your driving record, then your license may be suspended for 90 days.